TosinISOGUN/TosinISOGUN/README.md

 <!-- <img src="https://camo.githubusercontent.com/e8e7b06ecf583bc040eb60e44eb5b8e0ecc5421320a92929ce21522dbc34c891/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f6876524a434c467a6361737252346961377a2f67697068792e676966" width="30" height="27" />
 </p> -->

-Oluwatomisin is currently pursuing a Bachelor's Degree in Computer Science at Olusegun Agagu University of Science and Technology, Ondo State.
+Oluwatomisin holds a Bachelor's Degree in Computer Science from Olusegun Agagu University of Science and Technology.

-He is also a student at ALX Holberton School of Software Engineering, where he's had to put to good use his spirit of team work while collaborating on projects with colleagues. ( “The **ALX Holberton Software Engineering programme** is a **12-month(70h/week)** immersive programme that engages technology enthusiasts and budding software engineers in a variety of programmes across in-demand tech disciplines to prepare them for a global career as a Full-Stack Developer.“ )
+He was also a student at ALX Holberton School of Software Engineering, where he's had to put to good use his spirit of team work while collaborating on projects with colleagues. ( “The **ALX Holberton Software Engineering programme** is a **12-month(70h/week)** immersive programme that engages technology enthusiasts and budding software engineers in a variety of programmes across in-demand tech disciplines to prepare them for a global career as a Full-Stack Developer.“ )

 When he is not coding/attending to projects, he takes strolls around the neighborhood, chats with family/friends, plays games, watches animes.